 Students are given a thorough introduction into the basic skills, techniques, concepts and theory involved in professional cooking.
-Emphasis is given to Classical French Cooking Theory including The Principles of Escoffier, The Mother Sauces, and a variety of traditional and modern preparation techniques.
-Students are taught proper knife skills and handling including safety and sanitation.
+Emphasis is given to classical French cooking theory including the principles of Escoffier.
+Garde manger, mother sauces, small sauces and a variety of traditional and modern preparation techniques are covered.
+Students are taught proper knife skills and handling, as well as safety and sanitation.
 Class is theoretical and practical.

-The knowledge gained in BCA I is further enhanced to complete a solid foundation upon which to build.
+The knowledge gained in Basic Culinary Arts I is further enhanced to complete a solid foundation upon which to build.
 Techniques and speed are improved and refined with practice.
-Students are introduced to and prepare a greater variety of stocks, soups and sauces, fresh vegetables and produce.
-Essential knowledge of Mise En Place, Garde Manger and Food Presentation skills are introduced.
+Students learn and prepare soups, fish and shellfish and a variety of meats (chicken, beef, lamb, pork).
+Essential knowledge of mise en place and food presentation skills are reinforced.
 Class is theoretical and practical.

-Advanced soups, stock making, and a great variety of modern and traditional derivative sauces are taught.
+Saucier and Meat Fabrication (105 hours).......6 credits Expanded instruction in soups, stock making, and a variety of modern and traditional sauces.
 Knife and Garde Manger skills are further enhanced.
 Students continue to work with a variety of meat, seafood and poultry and are taught to fabricate menu items.
-Charcuterie and forcemeats taught include a variety of sausages, pates and galantines.
+Charcuterie and forcemeats taught include a variety of sausages and cured items.
 Class is theoretical and practical.

-Students are taught the fundamental skills used in bakeries and preparing bakery products.
+Baking and Pastry (105 hours)......5.5 credits Students are presented with the fundamental skills used in bakeries and preparing bakery products.
 Baking theory is taught and applied including weights and measures, safety and sanitation.
 Students will prepare quickbreads, yeastbreads, croissants, cakes, pies, pastry, pastry creams, brioche, frostings and icings.
 Class is theoretical and practical.

-The skills needed to manage, staff and supervise kitchen and other employees are taught.
-Restaurant Operations, design, concept research and marketing, budgeting, staff supervision and training is covered including ServSafe certification.
-Hospitality industry legal issues including liability, EEOC and ADA compliance are discussed.
-The Wines & Spirits section includes wine varieties and food matching, history and legal issues including licensing and dram shop laws.

-Students are taught the skills needed to develop their personal blueprint for successful career search and development.
-These skills include resume writing, interviewing skills and how to effectively use social media.
+Food & Beverage Management and Career Development (67.5 hours).................4.5credits The focus of this course is kitchen management from a staffing, employee training, and flow of food perspective.
+Emphasis is placed on food and beverage menu development, basic kitchen math, and sanitation including training for the ServSafe Manager Certificate and ServSafe Allergen Certificate.
+The history, production, tasting and pairings of non-alcoholic beverages, beer, spirits and wine are taught in depth.
+The career development element of the course will lay out a plan for success in the food and beverage industry by developing the professional skills for goal setting, resume writing, and interviewing.
+This class is lecture and presentation based with practical study through tasting and assignments.

+Curriculum Continued
-Advanced Baking, Pastry & Showpieces (105 hours)......6 credits

-Baking skills are polished as students learn more difficult baking, pastry and dessert techniques.
+Advanced Baking, Pastry & Showpieces (105 hours) 6 credits Baking skills are polished as students learn more difficult baking, pastry and dessert technic lues.
 Emphasis is placed on presentation, plating and appearance.
-Curriculum includes advanced pastries, chocolates, ice cream and sorbets.
-Sugar casting, pulling and blowing are taught along with tempering chocolate.
-Complex cake decorating including wedding cakes are taught and produced.
+Class includes advanced pastr ies, chocolates, sugar casting, sugar pulling, marzipan, Isomalt, and complex cake decorating techniques.
 Class is theoretical and practical.

-Students will operate du Jour Restaurant, ACI's fine dining facility, du Jour is open to the public and students gain a practical understanding of operations by running the restaurant and staffing all positions including maitre d', waiting and bartending.
+Students will operate du Jour Restaurant, ACI's fine dining facility. du Jour is open to the public and students gain a practical understanding of operations by running the restaurant and staffing all positions including maitre d', waiting and mixology.
 Although culinary terminology is taught throughout the program, students in this class are taught the vocabulary of Culinary French.
 Class is theoretical and practical.